-At Software Planet, we take great pride in our customer-centric development process.
-This is why from start to finish, a striking sense of partnership is present in all we do.
+At Software Planet, we take great pride in our customer-centric application development process.
+This is why from start to finish, we aim to imbue a sense of partnership into everything we do at our company.

 While our process is based on industry best practices and will incorporate the majority of elements of both Scrum and Agile methodologies, the final set of activities that are employed in the customer’s project will depend on a number of important variables: